Posted on March 29th, 2009

 - Each CRS agent must successfully complete a rigorous course work, as well as have a proven track record of closed transactions to earn the CRS designation.
 CRS designees are an elite group of agents, and along with their referral network, they comprise one of the most successful residential real estate educational programs in the nation.
 Every CRS is a REALTOR who is equipped with powerful training and expertise, thanks to advanced coursework in listing and selling residential property, investment properties, taxes, and more.

-- What this means is that when you choose to hire a CRS designee, you’re working with a competent professional who is more connected, more knowledgeable, and more experienced than the 95% of REALTORS who are not CRS designees.
+- What this means is that when you choose to hire a CRS designee, you’re working with a competent professional who is more connected, more knowledgeable, and more experienced than the 95% of all other REALTORS who are not CRS designees.

 Your needs are unique and important… You deserve to work with a CRS designee in your real estate transaction.
 You deserve the best!

 - Most CRS agents work mainly by referrals from colleagues, past clients, friends, and family.
 CRS agents are the best in the business, so their services come highly recommened, making CRS agents in high demand.
-This leaves your CRS agent with more time to focus on your individual real estate needs than having to pound the pavement looking for leads.
+This leaves your CRS agent with more time to focus on your individual real estate needs, rather than having to pound the pavement looking for leads.

 What qualifications does a CRS bring to my transaction?